benmanu/recipe-vue-cli/docs/en/frontend-build.md

 5. `elements/`: Smaller Vue elements.
 Can be standalone, or part of a component composition.
 Should not integrate into the VueX store.
 6. `utilities/`: Any helper utilities for the application.

-All `.vue` `/components` and `/elements` are automatically placed in the Vue context through `./themes/app/src/utilities/component-import.js`.
-That way you don't need to assign them to the application when a new component is created.
+All `.vue` `/elements` are automatically placed in the Vue context through `./themes/app/src/utilities/global-elements-import.js`.
+That way you don't need to assign them to the application when a new element is created.
+The downside of this approach is these elements are bundled together, so they don't take advantage of individual chunking.
+That's why the `components` are all assigned individually.

 Building a test in the same folder as the component/element provides a way of coupling the concerns of the test with the element, raises awareness and ownership.